sharshi/OAuth2-Dotnet_UsingSDK/README.md

 ### More:
  - See the data updating in the `IndexedDB` in the browser's dev tools.
  - Initially this was a fork, but I refactored the code to use .Net 8 and Azure App Service for hosting.
-I also replacede the token logic to make it better for production.
+I also replaced the token logic to make it better for production.

 ### Unimplemented Improvements: